cloudinary/cloudinary_dart/README.md

 ## About
 The Cloudinary Dart SDK allows you to quickly and easily integrate your application with Cloudinary.
 Effortlessly optimize and transform your cloud's assets.
+As Flutter is build on the Dart language, the Dart SDK reference is an essential resource for understanding and utilizing the capabilities of the Flutter SDK, as well.
+For more information about the Flutter SDK, see the [Cloudinary Flutter documentation](https://cloudinary.com/documentation/flutter_integration).

 ### Note
 This Readme provides basic installation and usage information.